 Down to the Nitty Gritty

-Getting down to the nitty gritty.
-How does the Rumble’s vibrations feel?
+Getting down to the nitty-gritty.
+How do the Rumble’s vibrations feel?
 Rather nice, I must say.
-This is taking into account I’m more of a pin-point stimulation type of gal and acknowledging that my favorite vibes are the We-Vibe Tango and the We-Vibe Touch.
+This is taking into account I’m more of a pinpoint stimulation type of gal and acknowledging that my favorite vibes are the We-Vibe Tango and the We-Vibe Touch.
 The Rumble, like any wand, has a more diffused type of vibration.
-Not only targeting the clit, but encompassing a larger area of the vulva.
-Due to this difference it seems to take longer for me to build up to orgasm.
+Not only targeting the clit but encompassing a larger area of the vulva.
+Due to this difference, it seems to take longer for me to build up to orgasm.

 When it comes down to the question of whether Tantus succeeded in creating a vibrator for every body type.
-I’d have say, yes.
-The Rumble keeps it’s promise of accessibility.
-We finally have a vibrator designed by people who use sex toys.
+I’d say, yes.
+The Rumble keeps its promise of accessibility.
+Finally, a vibrator, designed by people who use sex toys.
 For people who use sex toys.
 That truly makes a lot more sense.

 Get the Rumble from these fine sex toy retailers, Tantus, Peepshow Toys, SheVibe, & Good Vibrations.